flatpickles/sketchbook-legacy/README.md

 ## To do
 * Presets:
-    * Enable saving / loading / importing / exporting
+    * Enable saving / loading / importing
     * Double click param to return to preset/default value
     * URL option to pre-select a preset
 * Double click: capture state (e.g. just one panel open) and resume that state